-Competency 2.1.7-Apply knowledge of human behavior and the social environment of University of Akron enhancement of community resources.
+Competency 2.1.7-Apply knowledge of human behavior and the social environment

-- Student assessed agency services and programming within the context of agency mission, goals, accreditation standards, funding resources, and social policy and legislation. - Student effectively collaborated with community programs and agencies toward ongoing assessment and
+- Student assessed agency services and programming within the context of agency mission, goals, accreditation standards, funding resources, and social policy and legislation. - Student effectively collaborated with community programs and agencies toward ongoing assessment and enhancement of community resources.